This title is part of American Studies Now and available as an e-book first. Visit ucpress.edu/go/americanstudiesnow

-Jack Halberstam is Professor of American Studies and Ethnicity at USC.
+Jack Halberstam is Professor of English and Gender Studies at Columbia University.